-The CPPE Shared decision making programme consists of a six unit, self-directed e-course and two full-day online workshops.
+The CPPE Shared decision making programme consists of a self-directed e-course with opportunity to discuss your learning with peers.
+The programme takes around six to ten weeks to complete and requires a significant time commitment.
 The overall aim of this course is to create a culture shift in practice, by supporting pharmacy professionals to embed shared decision making as part of personalised care.
 In order to achieve this culture shift, we recognise that there is a significant time commitment required.
 If you want to learn more about shared decision making but are not currently in a position to apply for the CPPE programme, there are other programmes available to you.

 The NICE/Keele University Shared decision making learning package consists of six online modules.
 Completion time is approximately four hours.
 It is open access, and aimed at all healthcare professionals.
 This learning package supports the implementation of the NICE Shared decision making guideline [NG197].